shilad/wikibrain/README.md

 	LocalPage{nameSpace=ARTICLE, title=App Store (iOS), localId=216566, language=Simple English}: 0.010526316
 	LocalPage{nameSpace=ARTICLE, title=Apple Corps, localId=48013, language=Simple English}: 0.005263158
 ```

+###Main WikAPIdia components
+The WikAPIdia Configurator offers a set of components that you can use as building blocks in your application.
+To get one of these components, use the Configurator.get() method.
 TODO: List and one-sentence description of most important components

 ###Configuring the WikAPIdia framework